Digital-Media/mongoshop/EXERCISES.md

 - use input type "text" to test invalid quantity input using a letter.
 It's set to number, to enhance user experience.

 1. test connection uncommenting the section in `MyCart::__construct`
+2. create test entries in MongoDB with `/src/Examples/TestDataDoctrine/cart.js`.
-2. Read inline `//TODO`s to finish exercise
+3. Read inline `//TODO`s to finish exercise